QuentinWach/terra/README.md

 ### Simulation `sim`
 + [X] Stone Levels
 + [X] Brownian Mountains
-+ [ ] Domain Warping
++ [ ] TODO: Domain Warping
-+ [ ] Hydraulic Terrain Erosion
++ [ ] TODO: Hydraulic Terrain Erosion
 + [ ] Object Scattering (e.g. rocks)
-+ [ ] River Networking
++ [ ] River Networks
-+ [ ] River Simulation
++ [ ] River Dynamics Simulation & Erosion
-+ [ ] Snow deposition
++ [ ] Snow Deposition

 ---
 ## 🤝🏻 Contribute
+There is much to do!
+I think, making a cheap if not entirely free terrain generator with a great GUI would be nice.
 Leave your mark and add to this Python library!
 You know how it goes.
 You found a bug?
 Add an issue.
 Any ideas for improvement or feeling the need to add more features?
 Clone the repository, make the changes, and submit a pull request!

-I think, making a cheap if not entirely free terrain generator with a great GUI would be nice.